delfer/ssheller/README.md

 Build process: `npm i && electron-builder -lmw`

-## Features

-- Free and open source!
-You can use, modify and sell this program
-- Works with VPS, VDS, cloud servers, dedicated servers, VMWare/VirtualBox/qemu/etc virtual machines, kvm, OpenVZ etc. (OpenVPN requires tun device)
-- Authorize by password or private key
-- Can get root rights by `sudo` or `su`
-- Will renew your expired password in background (`but by security reasons you must change your password after`)
-- Automatically reconnect on connection lost
-- Shows system status, provide buttons to install OpenVPN and reboot server
-- Cross-platform: Windows, MacOS and Linux
-- Have powerful API and can be extended by plugins

-## Security

-- Open source: you can look sources and build it by yourself
-- Your passwords, keys, and all other data stored on the disk encrypted by AES 256
-- Passwords in logs replaces to `XXX`
-- OpenVPN use powerful  `3072 bits` keys

 ## Logs

 In case of any problems, you can read and share your logs: